albentrang/cypress-portfolio/test_specs/custom_website_plan.md

 - [ ] Hovering over an element with a function or link using the mouse will cause the element to change its background co.lor
 - [ ] The footer of the web pages all have "© 2025 by Alben Trang".
 - [ ] The footer contains icons that link to my LinkedIn profile and the GitHub repository used to make my custom website.
+- [ ] The website is responsive and displays correctly on different screen sizes.

 ### Homepage